lonewolfnadhu/swiftui-ios/README.md

 # swiftui-ios
-A small project that helps me better understand Swift UI in iOS.
+This is a modest project that aided me in enhancing my comprehension of Swift UI on the iOS platform.

 Benefits of Swift UI: